 His first high profile project was the NHL Players’ Association Carbon Neutral Challenge, which he established in partnership with the Suzuki Foundation.
 Over the years Andrew had met the environmentalist David Suzuki several times.
 “David challenged me to always do more to protect the environment,” Andrew says.
 “He urged me to never be satisfied.”

-Through the NHL challenge, he’s been able to encourage players to offset the carbon emissions generated by travel and hotel stays by purchasing carbon credits that finance clean-energy initiatives like solar, wind, and biofuel projects.
+Through the NHL challenge, he was able to encourage players to offset the carbon emissions generated by travel and hotel stays by purchasing carbon credits that finance clean-energy initiatives like solar, wind, and biofuel projects.

 The initiative propelled the NHL to become a leader among sports leagues in environmental conservation, switching to LED lights, adding solar panels in arenas, and starting freshwater conservation initiatives.